getuserkit/UserKit-iOS/README.md

 ---

-A simple SDK that helps to your team talk to your users whenever they need it.
+A simple SDK that helps to your team talk to your users.

 ## Features